TransitTalk/Transit-Talk/README.md

 Load in the data using the Rake task - `rake transit:set_up_transit GTFS_FILE=_path_to_data_file_`

-### Customizing Your Caravan App
+### Customizing Your Transit Talk App
-We use [rails-settings-ui](https://github.com/accessd/rails-settings-ui) (a UI wrapper for [rails-settings-cached](https://github.com/huacnlee/rails-settings-cached)), which lets you tweak certain global setttings for your Caravan app.
+We use [rails-settings-ui](https://github.com/accessd/rails-settings-ui) (a UI wrapper for [rails-settings-cached](https://github.com/huacnlee/rails-settings-cached)), which lets you tweak certain global setttings for your Transit Talk app.

 To change your settings, go to http://your-app-url/settings.
 Once your settings are updated, you should see the changes reflected immediately (if they are non-styling changes) or upon the next server restart.
 If you need to manually rebuild to test your settings: close your server, run `rm -fr tmp/cache` to clear built Sass files, and rerun your server.